Homicide (Murder and Manslaughter)

 Heat of Passion: Under specific conditions, a homicide committed while someone acted in the heat of passion may be excused under the law.

-Once again, if you or a loved one are a suspect in a homicide case, do NOT talk to the police.
-Call The Law Offices of Jerod Gunsberg at (310) 210-0744 for a free and confidential consultation about the case.
+If you or a loved one is a suspect in a homicide case, do NOT talk to the police.
+Instead, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+Help is available 24 hours a day, 7 days a week.